Andrew8xx8/jekyll-link/README.md

 ===========

-This is a [Jekyll plugin](https://github.com/mojombo/jekyll/wiki/Plugins) that generates links with additional classes if link href attribute is a part of a path of current page.
+This is a [Jekyll plugin](https://github.com/mojombo/jekyll/wiki/Plugins) that generates links with additional classes if link href attribute is a part of a path of the current page.

 This plugin will be very userful if you want to apply some additioinal styles to links that point out the current page.